PrinceCrafter/PrinceMcBot/README.md

 # DefinitelyNotBot
-A bot coded in Discord.JS, hosted using Heroku.
+A Discord bot coded in Discord.JS, hosted using Heroku.